 Learn from distinguished faculty comprised of published scholars, seasoned historians and award winning professors.
-The graduate history program allows for a flexible curriculum, designed to meet your professional goals, whether you wish to enter the field or pursue a doctoral program.
+Our program allows for a flexible curriculum, designed to meet your professional goals, whether you wish to enter the field or pursue a doctoral program.

 Choose a specialization of European, American, Global or Women’s History based on your interests.
 You will learn the importance of disciplined methods of inquiry and interpretation while working with faculty that serve as mentors.

 - HIS 500 - Historiography, credit: 3